Recent courses offerings…

 Local Anesthesia/Nitrous for the Dental Hygienist

 The Phoenix College Center for Continuing Dental Education offers a fall and spring semester course for those interested in applying for an Anesthesia Certificate in Arizona.
 The Local Anesthesia Lecture/Lab course will require 80 hours of online, self study completion and then meet from 8 - 5 daily for 3 days prior to the WREB Anesthesia Exam in December and May.
-A syllabus and reading assignments will be sent to you after your registration application is received.
+A syllabus and reading assignments will be sent to you via e-mail near the starting date of the class.
 To ensure that you will have adequate course preparation time please enroll early.
 The textbook, Handbook of Local Anesthesia by Stanley Malamed, (6th Edition) as well as the Handbook of Nitrous Oxide and Oxygen Sedation by Morris Clark (3rd Edition) can be purchased online at www.elsevier.com, or through the Phoenix College Bookstore (602) 285-7489.

-The Spring 2013 course is now closed.
-Students considering the 2013 Fall Local Anesthesia course must be registered no later than August 7, 2013.
-Registration opens July 16, 2013.
-The online self study will begin on August 14, 2013.
+Students enrolling in the 2014 Fall Local Anesthesia course MUST be registered no later than August 15, 2014.
+The online self study will begin on August 18, 2014.
+These dates are firm.
+No one can be added to the course after 5 pm Pacific Time Zone August 15, 2014.
 Students will need to be comfortable with online instruction and testing technology, must be self directed and commit to 6 - 8 hours of study time per week to read the text book, complete all activities and the online exams.

 The WREB testing agency requires that the written exam be taken a minimum of 15 days prior to the first day of the exam and no more than 60 days prior.
 For more information on the WREB exam visit www.wreb.org.